John Ware Edgar: Sukpilal's sunnad

-Lushai Exedition
+Lushai Expedition

 During his tour a series of border raids occurred under the chiefs.
 The raids had occurred in Cachar, Suylhet and Chittagong.
 Chief Bengkhuaia invaded Alexandrapur and took Mary Winchester (Zoluti) captive.
 Chief Lalbura would invade Monierkhal.
 This outrage by the European settlers in India and the government led to a decision to abandon the policy of conciliation.
 Sir William Grey proposed a punitive expedition into the Lushai Hills.
 Edgar followed suit and sent a memorandum to the British government in Bengal advocating for another military response to the Lushais.

 The beginning of the Lushai Expedition required officers with sufficient knowledge on the nature of the Lushai Hills.
 Edgar was assigned civil officer to the Cachar (Right) Column under Bourchier.
 His task was to compile and gather information of a political, economic, administrative or scientific nature.
 After the expedition Edgar submitted another detailed report on the geography, Lushai customs, flora, fauna and topography.
 The report became a leading source and reference for administrative and military officials in the eastern frontier.
 Edgar was awarded a Companion of the Order of the Star of India (CSI) in the 1873 Birthday Honours.

 At the end of the expedition, Edgar submitted a report on 2 April 1872.
 His report outlined that before the British annexation of Cachar and influence in Tripura, the local kings had little to no ability to repel the raids and punish the tribes.
 As a result, the Barak Valley and surrounding borders became depopulated from repeated Lushai raids.
 Edgar criticised the European soldiers in the expedition and their lack of knowledge and familiarity with the Lushai Hills.
 As a result the policy changed to supplement Cachari soldiers and Gurkhas instead.
 He further outlined his dissatisfaction with the removal of William McCulloch.
 McCulloch had been transferred out of Manipur in 1867 and replaced by Dr. Browne, who was described as an inexperienced civil assistant surgeon lacking fine insight into Manipuri affairs.
 Brown's weak administration was blamed for the resurgence in raids and violence.
 The report ends with advice on using the Kukis pushed out of the Lushai Hills as a levy to guard the frontier and check on the Lushais.